SrinivaasGuduru07/demo/README.md

 # demo
 this is my first repo
 <br>
-to make changes in the README.md
+to make changes in the github use the status code